 The bachelor of arts and bachelor of science in history are incredibly versatile degrees.
 Besides paving the way to careers in fields like government, law, journalism, and education, the study of history cultivates critical skills useful in all walks of life.
 Among these are the ability to communicate verbally and in writing, to conduct research on virtually any topic, and to analyze, interpret, and synthesize large quantities of information.
 The history major cultivates the kinds of learning and skills that we regard as crucial for historical thinking and, more broadly, as integral to a liberal arts education.

 Use the sidebar menu to learn about the history major, the history minor, honors options in history, and other information of interest to undergraduates.
 You can also learn about our Faculty and the Courses we offer.

-We recommend that every student interested in the History major should contact a member of the faculty and/or consult with the department’s Undergraduate Advisor (see below).
+We recommend that every student interested in the history major contact a member of the faculty and/or consult with the department’s Undergraduate Advisor (see below).

 What kind of content do we expect history majors to learn?

 - Depth: All history majors must take a preponderance of their classes for the major at the upper-division level, particularly in 400-level classes specialized enough in scope so that students can both attain a degree of mastery of a period or topic and learn to appreciate the complexity of historical experience.

 - Geographical breadth: All history majors are required to become broadly familiar with at least three geographical regions of the world, an invaluable experience in an increasingly interconnected world.